SAP-samples/teched2025-AD161/exercises/ex2/README.md

 <br>![](/exercises/ex2/images/02_01_0010.png)

-As some parts of the app are missing, the editor may show some error indicators, e.g. red underlines in file _schema.cds_.
+As some parts of the app are missing, the editor may show some error indicators, e.g. red underlines in file _xtravels/db/schema.cds_.
 Don't worry about them, they will disappear when we add the missing parts.

 1. Have a look at the main entities of xtravels in file _xtravels/db/schema.cds_:
     * Travels: